 Some people feel that acceptance of God is entirely a matter of faith.
 But the Scriptures actually claim that it is the truth which is the basis for this faith (Rom.
 10:17).
 Truth is only truth if it is objective truth, that is, it is true for everyone regardless of time or circumstances.
 Thus, God is either true (and there can be objective proofs to support this), or He is not true and only subjective ‘truth’ can be offered for ‘proof’.

-Some ancient Philosophers have argued that the fact mankind can imagine there being a God is a proof that there must be one.
-While this argument does have some merit, it mainly has limitations.
+Some ancient Philosophers, such as Anselm, have argued that the fact mankind can imagine there being a God it is a proof that there must be one.
+While this argument does have some merit, drawing on the positive aspects of human intuition, it has limitations.
 Taken to its natural application this means that if anything can be imagined it must exist.
 Based on the nightmares I had as a three and four year old boy- I really hope this theory isn’t true or I’m not going to sleep well tonight!

 On the other hand, ‘beliefs’ and ‘truth’ are sometimes not entirely related.
 Tertullian once bragged that the main reason he so readily accepted Christianity was that it was fundamentally absurd.
 Perhaps he was alluding to 1Corinthians 1-2 which talks about human wisdom and divine wisdom being incompatible.
 Some people are so committed to their beliefs that despite the evidence of truth they refuse to change their beliefs.
 In this way we observe that what some atheists claim is their scientific basis for unbelief is nothing more than belief in opinions rather than evidence.
 Thus despite the mass of evidence to the contrary, many atheists refuse to accept that origin of life is best explained by appears to be obvious (a Designer/Creator).